essent-aethel/Aethel-Character-Sheet/README.md

 - Name your spell and save it to your **spell library**

 ### Spell Library

 - Saved spells persist between sessions in your browser
 - **Export** your library as a `.json` file to back it up or share it
 - **Import** a `.json` file to load spells from another device or player

+### Integration with the Character Sheet

+The Spell Slinger and Character Sheet are separate apps connected by JSON export/import:

+1. Build your spells in the Spell Slinger and export the library as a `.json` file
+2. On the Character Sheet's **Features** tab, click **Import JSON** under Spell Forms & Crafted Spells
+3. Imported spells display as styled cards with their form, cost, and full description

 ### Notes

 - Higher-tier augments are gated by class level; these are flagged in the interface
 - Condition augments include a dropdown to choose the specific condition applied
 - The power tier reference table highlights your current spell's tier as you build